Skip to main content

 Masking is currently optional on campus, except in following situations:

-• Students with known exposure may return to campus but should be masked at ALL times for the 10 days immediately following exposure.
+• Students with known exposure may return to campus but should be masked at all times for the 10 days immediately following exposure.

 • Negative students are encouraged to wear a mask while symptoms are present, especially when indoors and anytime they are around others.